SSarcos115/aquarium-builder/README.md

 Welcome to my aquarium builder project (still working on the title name)...

-Anyways, this passion project is something I have thought of for months before I started.
+Anyways, this passion project is something I have thought of for months before I started learning to code.

 I took direct inspiration from Pc Part Picker (https://pcpartpicker.com/) on how it should look and behave.